 It has been demonstrated that B' can be manipulated by changing X and L independently.
-Although the increase of X can significantly benefit the system stability, it may reduce the voltage regulation accuracy.
-In fact, one may also think about canceling the effect of inductance L_t without increasing the overall reactance $X = X_m + X_t$.
-Here, we propose a simple method to use the low-pass filters instead of the high-pass ones, which mimic a dynamic capacitance C_s in parallel with a resistance R_s , into reference voltages:
+Although increase of X can significantly benefit the system stability, while it may reduce the voltage regulation accuracy.
+Indeed, one may think about canceling the inductive effect without increasing the reactance.
+A simple method is proposed to add instead the low pass filters, which mimic a dynamic capacitance $C_s$ in parallel with a resistance $R_s$ , into reference voltages: